TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-12-28-why-coding-standards-should-not-be-part-of-ci.md

     Where do we use it?
 In CI pipelines on every pull-request, locally in a command line or within PHPStorm.
     **Now take these 3 places and drop coding standard from them.**
-tweet: "New Post on #php 🐘 blog: Why Coding Standard Should Not Be Part of CI"
 ---

 "What?"
 Wait a sec.
 We'll get to that.